kholodilov/kholodilov.me/content/about.md

 You can contact me by email: dmitry at kholodilov dot me

-Also you could find the following links useful:
+Also you may find the following links useful:

 * [GitHub](https://github.com/kholodilov)
 * [StackOverflow](https://stackoverflow.com/users/217079/dmitry)